 Let me talk a little bit about my weight loss “a-ha” moment.
 As I talked about often in other blog posts, my “a-ha” moment came the first couple days I started to track my food.
 I was blown away by the number of calories I was eating.
 The first day I clocked in around 3000 calories without even trying.
 Within that moment, I realized the power to lose weight was in my hands.
 I wrote a couple posts reflecting on this moment.
 I recommend reading them because, personally, these are two of my favorites.

 I decided to take some time and think about before the food tracking “a-ha” moment because something had to trigger me to start using an online food journal.
 Obviously, getting a smart phone played a big role in that – I got my first smart phone a few months before I started losing weight.
 So, I guess you can say technology played a pretty big role in my moment.
 Without my smart phone I wouldn’t have known about the My Fitness Pal app.

 Even before my smart phone I was reaching my breaking point with weight.
 I couldn’t deny the numbers or the pictures.
 My pants were a size 16 and often with a stretchy elastic waist.
 Keep in mind I am only 5 ft 3inches tall, so a size 16 is not a comfortable size for me to be at.
 However, as unhappy I was with my size it wasn’t until these pictures were took of me 5 years ago.
 This was my my daughter’s first day of kindergarten.

 I couldn’t believe the way I look and was ready for a change.
 I still didn’t know where to start but a month later I discovered My Fitness Pal and everything changed.
 I took control back over my food and my life.

-To give you some more “a-ha” examples I asked readers on the OYS Facebook page to share their weight loss “aha” moments.
+To give you some more “a-ha” examples I asked readers in our OYS Facebook Group to share their weight loss “aha” moments.
 I thought this would be inspiring to you as it was inspiring for me to read.